 Output Reference

-A unique reference number assigned to each output delivered or forecast to be delivered under a TO’s capital scheme.
-All outputs forecast to be delivered under any of the scenarios covered by the TOs RIIO-T2 must have an Output Reference assigned by the licensee.
+A unique reference number assigned to each output delivered or forecast to be delivered under a Licensee’s capital scheme.
+All outputs forecast to be delivered under any of the scenarios covered by the Licensees RIIO-T2 must have an Output Reference assigned by the licensee.
 Licensees are required to assign an Output Reference to any additional outputs reported.

 Output References must be assigned in accordance with the following convention: